 Dr. Thomas Wright’s vein treatments are a comprehensive, step-by-step process.

 First, we conduct examination to diagnose possible venous insufficiencies using ultrasound mapping.
 If venous reflux of the saphenous vein is found, the vein is ablated using a vein treatment option called Endovenous Laser Ablation or RFA.
 This is a major improvement over old-school vein stripping.
 The procedure is comfortable, quick and is performed in our office in a sterile, comfortable environment.
-The treatment is effective on men and women both, and works for all skin tones, as it does not seek pigment but instead specifically targets veins using an ultrasound view of the leg veins.
+The treatment is effective on both men and women, and works for all skin tones, as it does not seek pigment but instead specifically targets veins using an ultrasound view of the leg veins.

 Endovenous Vein Treatment and RFA are wonderful alternatives to surgical stripping of the greater saphenous vein.
 A small laser fiber or radiofrequency probe is inserted, usually through a needle stick into numbed skin, into the damaged vein.
 Pulses of light are delivered inside the vein, which causes the vein to collapse and seal shut.
 The procedure is done in-office under local anesthesia.
 It is quite comfortable.
 Following the procedure a bandage or compression hose is placed on the treated leg.

 Once the underlying problems are treated in the saphenous vein, the remaining branches below the skin are treated.
 Deep branches — above the saphenous yet not superficial — are best treated with sclerotherapy performed with ultrasound guidance.
 Ultrasound guided sclerotherapy is done with either a liquid or “foamed” sclerosant while Dr. Wright monitors the vein on an ultrasound screen.
 Ultrasound guided sclerotherapy is a vein treatment option at our vein clinic in St. Louis for unseen veins below the surface of the skin otherwise requiring surgical removal.
 With this procedure, veins can be dealt with at an early stage, helping to prevent further complications.